librato/librato-python-web/README.md

 | requests      | 2.9.1              |                 |
 | logging       |                    |                 |

-The 'libraries' option can be used to exclude libraries which might be incompatible with the instrumentation or broken.
-For example, add the following line to the configuration file to exclude postgres, elasticsearch and urllib2.
+The 'libraries' option can be used to exclude libraries (e.g. to zero in on a version compatibility issue).
+For example, appending the following line to the configuration file causes postgres, elasticsearch and urllib2 to be ignored.

 ```
     "libraries": ["gunicorn", "sqlite3", "MySQL-python", "requests", "logging"]